In the Weave of Creation

 Location: Kamelia in Villa Abelin

-Four of Sweden's foremost fashion designers – Bea Szenfeld, Frida Jonsvens, Martin Bergström, and Linnéa Samia Kahlil – transform Norrviken’s gardens into their canvas, muse, and inspiration.
-In this exhibition, four completely different creative expressions come together, united by a common source: nature as the mother of all art.
+Step into an exhibition where four of Sweden’s leading fashion designers – Bea Szenfeld, Frida Jonsvens, Martin Bergström and Linnéa Samia Khalil – let the gardens of Norrviken become their canvas, muse and inspiration.
+In this exhibition, four distinct artistic voices are united by a shared source: nature as the mother of all art.

 Bea Szenfeld

-Bea Szenfeld is a pioneer in contemporary Swedish fashion.
-Her artistic, experimental garments made from unusual materials reflect a disregard for trends, beauty ideals, and commercial success.
-Szenfeld’s distinctive design language is rooted both in her inspiration from nature and her strong drive to explore uncharted ideas.
-Long days in her studio transform blank sheets of paper into extraordinary sculptural creations.
+Designer Bea Szenfeld is a pioneer of contemporary Swedish fashion.
+Her artistic, experimental garments made from unconventional materials reveal a disregard for trends, beauty ideals, and commercial expectations.
+Szenfeld’s vivid and distinctive style is grounded in inspiration from nature and a deep drive to explore the unknown.
+In her studio, plain white sheets of paper are transformed into astonishing sculptural creations – full of life, detail, and imagination.

 Frida Jonsvens